LingyunXiong/LingyunXiong.github.io/_posts/2023-03-01-ClaremontCollege-Talk.md

 ![HarveyMudd_Talk](/images/Claremont_Colleges.jpeg)

-On Mar 20 (Monday) at 4pm Pacific Time, I will give a talk at the **Claremont Center for the Mathematical Sciences** as part of the [**Applied Math Seminar**](https://colleges.claremont.edu/ccms/event/applied-math-seminar-ivy-xiong-usc/).
+On April 4th (Monday) at 4pm Pacific Time, I will give a talk at the **Claremont Center for the Mathematical Sciences** as part of the [**Applied Math Seminar**](https://colleges.claremont.edu/ccms/event/applied-math-seminar-ivy-xiong-usc/).
 This will be a hybrid event.
 Join us in person (Shanahan 2407, Harvey Mudd College, Claremont, CA) or on Zoom!
-I thank [**Dr. Heather Zinn-Brooks**](https://math.hmc.edu/hzinnbrooks/) for the invitation.
+I thank [**Dr. Heather Zinn-Brooks**](https://www.hmc.edu/mathematics/people/faculty/heather-zinn-brooks/) for the invitation.

 **Title**: A common pathway to cancer: oncogenic mutations abolish p53 oscillations